yk-liu/yk-liu.github.io/info/postguide.md

 I encourage and appreciate thoughtful debate.
 Just make sure that when you disagree with the author or another commenter, you do so in a respectful and courteous manner.

+### Disclaimer

+Users of website participate at their own risk, and take personal responsibility for their comments, username, and any information provided.
+The blog owner accepts no responsibility or liability for any data, text, images, messages, or any other materials whatsoever (“Content”) in any comments on this Blog.
+The opinions expressed in the comments are the responsibility of the commenter.